 Yeah, I get that.
 But there’s being imperceptibly asymmetrical and then obviously different.

 Our eyes are incredibly expressive.
-They crease when we smile, widen we we’re surprised, fill with tears when we’re sad.
+They crease when we smile, widen when we’re surprised, fill with tears when we’re sad.
 This is generally all pretty involuntary.

 This eye of mine means that in spite of having years of work done on my teeth, I still don’t like the way I look when I smile.
 One eye becomes a completely different shape to the other.

 This eye makes itself even more obvious after I’ve cried.
 Puffy eyes and a touch of redness are normal of course, but this gets taken to a whole other level when for some reason my right eye swells up a lot.
 So if crying wasn’t bad enough on its own, I now perceive myself to look something like Sloth from The Goonies and need to engage in a 20-minute ritual involving a bunch of cooling and soothing products to reduce the effects somewhat.

 When people are unhappy with their body image, they tend to try and find ways to hide the things they dislike.
 It’s a little bit tricky doing that when it’s in the middle of your face but these are just some of the behaviours I’ve developed over the years: